BUGS-NYU/GithubWorkshop/README.md

 -	EACH MEMBER: Talk about your project, decide what you aim for your code to achieve currently.
 -	EACH MEMBER: Create an issue in your project repo that is relevant to one small part of your project!
 -	EACH MEMBER: Add yourself on the hacktoberfest website so that you get a free tee shirt from Github!
+You need 4 pull requests by the 31st of October to be sent a tee shirt.
+Here is the website: hacktoberfest.digitalocean.com

+If you missed our meeting: Please complete as many of these steps as you can, and reach out for help if you need it!
+You are still eligible to recieve a tee shirt!

+Happy hacking!